netascode/ansible-dc-vxlan/README.md

 Role: [cisco.nac_dc_vxlan.validate](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/validate/README.md)

-The validate role function is to ensure that the data model is correct, and that the data model is going to be able to be processed by the subsequent roles.
-The validate role is going to read all the files in the `host_vars` directory and create a single data model in memory for execution.
+The validate role has the function to ensure that the data model is correct, and that the data model is going to be able to be processed by the subsequent roles.
+The validate role is going to read all the files in the `host_vars` directory that is named after the inventory group defined in your inventory file and create a single data model in memory for execution.

-As part of the VXLAN as Code service from Cisco, you will also be able to utilize the semantic validation to make sure that the data model matches the intended expected values.
+As part of the VXLAN as Code service offer from Cisco, you will also be able to utilize the semantic validation to make sure that the data model matches the intended expected values.
 This is a powerful feature that allows you to ensure that the data model is correct before it is deployed to the network.
 Also, part of the validate role is the ability to create rules that can be used to avoid operators from making specific configurations that are not allowed in the network.
 These can be as simple as ensuring naming convention to more complex rules for interconnectivity that would need to be avoided.
 These would be coded in python and can be constructed as part of the Services as Code offer.

 ### Create role

 Role: [cisco.nac_dc_vxlan.dtc.create](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/create/README.md)

-This role is going to create all the templates and variable parameters that are going to be used in the deployment of the VXLAN fabric.
-This role converts the data model into the proper templates that are required by the Ansible module to be able to communicate with the NDFC controller.
+This role is going to use a templates and variable parameters from the data model to create and stage all the configuration for your VXLAN fabric.
+This role uses the data model in the proper templates to render the expected data that is required by the NDFC Ansible modules.

 ### Deploy role

 Role: [cisco.nac_dc_vxlan.dtc.deploy](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/deploy/README.md)

-The deploy role is going to deploy those changes to the NDFC controller.
-This role is going to take the templates and variable parameters that were created in the `create` role and deploy them to the NDFC controller.
-This is the role that is going to make the changes in the NDFC controller.
+The deploy role is going to recalculate and deploy the staged changes from the `create` role to your NDFC controller.

 ### Remove role